CodeCarrots-Jan-Feb-2015/MedicalCrowdsourcing/testingMarkdown.md

 <h4>Web Application to provide transparency to the cost of a medical procedure in a geographic area in the US<h4>
 <h4> 6 week project with Geek Girls Carrots<h4>

-Skills
----

-* SOFTWARE:
-    * Advanced user of MS Office (Excel, Power Point, and Word).
-    * User of Access and SQL.
-    * Intro to Java Development.

 #####
-	* I broke my toe.
+1	I broke my toe.
-	* I live in a specific ZipCode.
+2	I live in a specific ZipCode.
-	* I want estimated cost for the procedure depending on where I decide to go.
+3	I want estimated cost for the procedure depending on where I decide to go.

 ## GENERAL IDEA